gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().

 ### (d)
-Analysis of mean SMC4 fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted prometaphase chromosomes.
+Immunofluorescence analysis of mean SMC4 fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted prometaphase chromosomes.
 Single cells analysed.

 The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates SMC4 fluorescence in the segmented mask for the conditions of interest.
 Single cells analysed.
 The notebooks can be found here: [notebook]().